traefik/traefik/docs/content/deprecation/features.md

 Starting on 2.8 the default TLS options will use the minimum version of TLS 1.2.
 Of course, it can still be overridden with custom configuration.

-### Kubernetes CRDs API Group "traefik.containo.us"
+### Kubernetes CRDs API Group `traefik.containo.us`

-In v2.10, the Kubernetes CRDs API Group "traefik.containo.us" is deprecated, and its support will end starting with Traefik v3.
-Please use the API Group "traefik.io" instead.
+In v2.10, the Kubernetes CRDs API Group `traefik.containo.us` is deprecated, and its support will end starting with Traefik v3.
+Please use the API Group `traefik.io` instead.

-### Kubernetes CRDs API Version "traefik.io/v1alpha1"
+### Kubernetes CRDs API Version `traefik.io/v1alpha1`

 The newly introduced Kubernetes CRD API Version `traefik.io/v1alpha1` will subsequently be removed in Traefik v3.
 The following version will be `traefik.io/v1`.